SciSharp/LLamaSharp/README.md

 ## Installation

-Just search `LLama` in nuget package manager and install it!
+Just search `LLamaSharp` in nuget package manager and install it!

 ```
-PM> Install-Package LLama
+PM> Install-Package LLamaSharp
 ```

 ## Usages